-Derek will spend the morning at this new venue for us, Chelmsford’s cricket ground, taking us through the standard, structured EMDR approach for clients who can’t or aren’t ready to share specific and often intimate details of what happened to them.”
+Derek spent the morning at this new venue for us, Chelmsford’s cricket ground, taking us through the standard, structured EMDR approach for clients who can’t or aren’t ready to share specific and often intimate details of what happened to them.

-The workshop will outline some of the key components of ‘unspoken trauma’, relating for example to child abuse, gender-based violence, conflict, atrocities and human rights violations.
+The workshop (Powerpoint handout here) outlined some of the key components of ‘unspoken trauma’, relating for example to child abuse, gender-based violence, conflict, atrocities and human rights violations.

-Derek will share with us country case studies including Cambodia, Myanmar, Pakistan, Lebanon and Iraq, as well as individual narratives.
+Derek shared with us country case studies including Cambodia, Myanmar, Pakistan, Lebanon and Iraq, as well as individual narratives.

-For the purpose of this workshop, survivors of ‘unspoken traumas’ will be viewed through the lens of ‘Adaptive Information Processing (AIP)’, exploring six considerations:
+For the purpose of this workshop, survivors of ‘unspoken traumas’ were viewed through the lens of ‘Adaptive Information Processing (AIP)’, exploring six considerations:

 - Trauma Stabilisation